 The initial request step (node #1) is tagged with “employee”, so only people in the employee group can initiate a request.
 Node #6 – the Manager approval step – is tagged as “manager”, so only a manager can approve the purchase.

->

-> Assigning Agent Groups to a node is done using the Groups tab when editing a node.
+Assigning Agent Groups to a node is done using the Internal Tags and Notes section when editing a node.
 Here’s how node #1 is set up for an employee group:

->

-> Project Status: Success, Failure or In-Progress
+Project Status: Success, Failure or In-Progress

->

-> At the end of a workflow, a project is either successful or a failure.
-When building your process tree, you can assign a result to each node in the node editor – like this:
+At the end of a workflow, a project is either successful or a failure.
+When building your process tree, you can assign a Final Node Session Result to your endpoint nodes in the node editor – like this:

->

-> Once a node is reached with a success or failure result, the process has ended.
+Once a node is reached with a success or failure result, the process has ended.

 A notification can be sent when any node (process step) is reached so that the next person can be alerted and step in for their task.
 Notifications can be sent in a few different ways, including: